-“Our program is like a giant family,” says Class of 2020 member Taylor Garwood.
+“Our program is like a giant family,” said Class of 2020 member Taylor Garwood.
 “And we weren’t going to get to say goodbye.”

 Fortunately, Michael Rubinoff and Nick Green had other ideas.

-Rubinoff, the Producing Artistic Director of Sheridan’s Canadian Music Theatre Project (CMTP), and Green, a Toronto playwright who co-wrote the musical the CMTP was developing this semester, have involved Music Theatre Performance students in a pair of heartwarming initiatives supporting an industry crippled in the wake of COVID-19 closures and cancellations.
-Wednesday, March 25 at 2 p.m. eastern, Rubinoff and nine students will launch Places, Please, a 24-hour virtual telethon that will benefit the Actors Fund of Canada (AFC).
-Meanwhile, many of Rubinoff’s students are also assisting Green with the Social Distancing Festival, a website that showcases work from shows that have been cancelled due to the global pandemic.
+Rubinoff, the Producing Artistic Director of Sheridan’s Canadian Music Theatre Project (CMTP), and Green, a Toronto playwright who co-wrote the musical the CMTP was developing in the winter semester involved Music Theatre Performance students in a pair of heartwarming initiatives supporting an industry crippled in the wake of COVID-19 closures and cancellations.
+Rubinoff and nine students organized Places, Please, a 24-hour virtual telethon that raised more than $41,000 for the Actors Fund of Canada (AFC), while many of Rubinoff’s students also assisted Green with the Social Distancing Festival, a website that showcased work from shows that have been cancelled due to the global pandemic.

-The telethon’s financial goals may not seem overly aspirational — “Every cent helps,” says Rubinoff, who did not set a target for amount of pledges raised for the AFC — but putting a 24-hour event together so quickly certainly was.
+The telethon’s financial goals may not have seemed overly aspirational — “Every cent helps,” said Rubinoff, who did not set a target for amount of pledges raised for the AFC — but putting a 24-hour event together so quickly certainly was.
 “I’ve never done a telethon before.
-This used to take 10 to 12 months of organization, and we’re trying to do it in nine to 10 days,” Rubinoff notes.
-That’s meant a lot of work and responsibility for the nine Music Theatre Performance students, two of whom are in their third year of study.
-The group has spent much of the past week reaching out to directors, producers and actors from across the country, with each student responsible for filling out their own two-hour blocks of programming.
-“It’s been us telling important directors: ‘This is what’s going on,’” says Garwood.
-“They’re coming to us with questions.”
+This used to take 10-12 months of organization, and we’re trying to do it in nine to 10 days,” Rubinoff noted.
+That meant a lot of work and responsibility for the nine Music Theatre Performance students, two of whom were in their third year of study.
+The group spent a week reaching out to directors, producers and actors from across the country, with each student responsible for filling out their own two-hour blocks of programming.
+“It was us telling important directors: ‘This is what’s going on,’” said Garwood.
+“They were coming to us with questions.”

-In the midst of all the work, however, the students have already recognized the benefits to them — both personally and professionally.
-“It’s forcing us to stay in touch and keep working on something together,” fourth-year student Matt Reid says of the team’s regular meetings on Zoom.
+In the midst of all the work, however, the students quickly recognized the benefits to them — both personally and professionally.
+“It forced us to stay in touch and keep working on something together,” fourth-year student Matt Reid said of the team’s regular meetings on Zoom.
 “And it’s been so cool to see so much international engagement.
-It’s forcing us to look at different works of art that we never thought we’d be looking at.
-It’s a really exciting way to consume art in this troubling time as a way to heal and process what’s going on.”
+It forced us to look at different works of art that we never thought we’d be looking at.
+It was a really exciting way to consume art in a troubling time as a way to heal and process what’s going on.”

-Rubinoff, Green and The Second City veteran Ashley Botting will co-host the telethon, while a star-studded guest list includes David Hein and Irene Sankoff — writers of the Rubinoff-conceived international hit musical Come From Away.
-Other notable guests include Louise Pitre, Canada’s first lady of musical theatre; veteran actor Thom Allison; Broadway stars Petrina Bromley and Astrid Van Wieren; and Canadian ‘Harry Potter and the Cursed Child’ star Trish Lindstrom.
+Rubinoff, Green and The Second City veteran Ashley Botting co-hosted the telethon, while a star-studded guest list included David Hein and Irene Sankoff — writers of the Rubinoff-conceived international hit musical Come From Away.
+Other notable guests included multiple Tony and Emmy award-winning actress Andrea Martin; Louise Pitre, Canada’s first lady of musical theatre; veteran actor Thom Allison; Broadway stars Petrina Bromley and Astrid Van Wieren; and Canadian ‘Harry Potter and the Cursed Child’ star Trish Lindstrom.

 “Our program is like a giant family.
 And we weren’t going to get to say goodbye.” – Taylor Garwood, Sheridan Music Theatre student

-Website attracts 250,000 unique visitors in first week
+Website attracted 250,000 unique visitors in first week

-Many of Rubinoff’s students have also been heavily involved with the organization of the Social Distancing Festival, which Green launched shortly after the CMTP had to shut down production of his and composer Kevin Wong’s musical “In Real Life”.
-Within a week, there were more than 250,000 visitors to the site, which hosts rehearsal videos, photos, songs, designs, excerpts and other work that may otherwise have not been seen by an audience due to show cancellations caused by COVID-19.
+Many of Rubinoff’s students were also heavily involved with organization of the Social Distancing Festival, which Green launched shortly after the CMTP had to shut down production of his and composer Kevin Wong’s musical “In Real Life”.
+Within a week, there were more than 250,000 visitors to the site, which hosted rehearsal videos, photos, songs, designs, excerpts and other work that may otherwise have not been seen by an audience due to show cancellations caused by COVID-19.